 Now, all of that is changing.
 I’ve fully embraced the Catholic belief that it’s a good thing to use all of your senses in an everyday life of Faith, just as all of the senses are engaged in Catholic worship.
 I wanted to fill my home with elements of what I experienced at Mass.
 I bought a crucifix and a Mary statue.
 I found some sacred music that I liked.
 I left illustrated prayer books out on an end table, and placed a Jesus icon next to a candle on my bookshelf.
 I put a rosary in every room as a reminder to pray.
 I didn’t pack up my nativity scene when Christmas ended.
 Simple things.
 Bit by bit, piece by piece, my home is starting to look like a Christian lives there.
 I love that.

 This nesting phase gradually moved outdoors.
-I’m certainly not an avid gardener like my mother, but I do like my outdoor spaces to be pleasant and inviting . . . a nice place outside to rest, and to read or pray from time to time.
+I’m certainly not an avid gardener, but I do like my outdoor spaces to be pleasant and inviting . . . a nice place outside to rest, and to read or pray from time to time.
 There is just something about a soft breeze or a starry night that allows the senses to move the soul heavenward.

 I was excited to also discover that my Mary Garden had already started without my realizing it.
 I had a huge rosemary bush growing against the fence, and my mother had recently given me a hosta, once called an ‘Assumption Lily’.
 I was amazed when I first caught on to the reason for the name.
 The plant stayed low and hugged the ground with pretty, wide green leaves.
 I thought it would stay that way.
 Then a tall, thin stalk emerged, eventually blooming into a spectacularly beautiful purple flower.
 Ah . . .
 Assumption Lily . . got it!
 That’s Mary all the way.
 Funny how the medievals knew that many simple things can be used to teach the Faith, even plants (like St. Patrick and the shamrock), something long forgotten in our day.
 I was pleased to already have such a meaningful plant in my Marian garden.